nanobioeng/nanobioeng.github.io/README.md

 <!--Section 2: List 3-4 key projects-->
-## MY PORTFOLIO

-*A glimpse of some of the projects I've been working on.*

 **Predictive Modeling and Hypothesis Testing using Titanic Dataset.**
 ![image](1 anietie etuk data analytics car project.jpeg)